vero-nika-2828/yasmin-jas-photography/README.md

 ### How to Fork

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, ----> add the link
+2. Go to the repository for this project, vero-nika-2828 / yasmin-jas-photography
 3. Click the Fork button in the top right corner

 ### How to Clone